tailabTMU/ECP/README.md

 2. `loss.py`: This file contains other helper functions related to loss function.

-3. `ecp_load.py`: This is a main file to validate the selected pretrained model over Imagenet-Val or Imagenet-V2 datasets, and print the results for ECP method and other SOTA methods.
+3. `ecp_load.py`: This is a main file to validate the selected pretrained model over Imagenet-Val or Imagenet-V2 datasets, and print the results for ECP method and other SoTA methods.

-4. `adapt_comp.py`: This is a main file to validate all the pretrained models over Imagenet-Val or Imagenet-V2 datasets, and print the results for set size and adaptiveness metrics in ECP method and other SOTA methods.
+4. `adapt_comp.py`: This is a main file to validate all the pretrained models over Imagenet-Val or Imagenet-V2 datasets, and print the results for set size and adaptiveness metrics in ECP method and other SoTA methods.

 - Note that ImageNet-Val_DATASET_SIZE = 50000 and ImageNet-V2_DATASET_SIZE = 10000.
 - In `ecp_load.py`, you can choose (uncomment) only one desired pretrained model for validation and applying the CP methods.